jeffgbutler/TanzuWorkshops/JenkinsIntegration/README.md

 ## Update Pod Security Policies (TKGS Only)

 TKGS clusters have very strict pod security policies in place that will limit deployments to the cluster.
+Documentation regarding pod security policies in TKGS is here: https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-CD033D1D-BAD2-41C4-A46F-647A560BAEAB.html

-You can allow deployments into any namespace with the following command:
+You can allow deployments into any namespace with the following command (this may not be appropriate for production clusters):

 ```shell
 kubectl create clusterrolebinding default-tkg-admin-privileged-binding \